sonatype-nexus-community/nexus-development-guides/docs/required-format-features.md

  - A KAR build published to Maven Central
  - Integration tests
  - The plugin should depend on the latest available SNAPSHOT of NXRM
+ - If your implementation does not support all client versions, make it clear which ones work